Preparation for Australian Public Service (APS) reasoning, emotional intelligence and personality tests

 • Button 5 – will toggle the shape sizes – the first from big to small, and the second from small to big.

-The corrrect answer is:
+The correct answer is:

-APS Verbal reasoning test
+Australian Public Srvice (APS) Verbal reasoning test

 Another important assessment tool the APS uses to determine eligibility is the Verbal Reasoning Test.
 This test assists the department in learning about your ability to logically deduct conclusions based on facts and the information provided.